AbdulhaleemSiddiqui/Abdulhaleem-62902-HCI/phase3.md

 Explain using HCI concepts, the reason for key design features in your interface.

-Affordance signifires :Every item look like how to use it.it giving you a hint simplicity :you or we can  understand our application more esaily Mapping:its example is the music play button if you press it,it will run itself .it is guess to see from who's playing what will happen essay comfort design proper structure base implementation tolerance issue ignore for some reasons feedback documentation:i have provide complete docementation .user we learn more inofrmation on the app
+Affordance signifires : Every item look like how to use it.
+It is giving you a hint.
+Simplicity : You or we can understand our application more esaily.
+Mapping: Its example is the music play button if you press it,it will run itself.
+You already know what hapeen when you see the music icon. proper structure base implementation tolerance issue ignore for some reasons feedback
+documentation: I have provided the complete docementation.
+User can learn more inofrmation in the app.

 ## Evaluation ##
 Get the prototypes evaluated by someone in your family or circle get detailed feedback.